adamjast/rewardful/README.md

  - Owner must be aware of the negative review(s)
  - Owner must directly contact the Yelper and ask them to change their rating
  - Even if owner receives more recent positive reviews, Yelp will *still* show older negative reviews
+2. Fake reviews
+3. Consumers threatening to write a negative review

 #### For Reviewers